laptevn/import/README.md

 # Import CSV
-This project uses Spring Batch to import records from CSV file and then queries for a sample record.
+This project uses Spring Batch to import records from CSV file and then queries for a sample record.<br>
+There is no test since only one line can be covered with unit test.
+I didn't add integration testing having simplicity of a task in mind.
 ## How to run?
 1. Be sure you have Docker engine running.
 2. Run `run.sh` script.